moorejac/udacity-az-iaas/README.md

-# Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure
+# Azure Infrastructure Operations: Deploying a scalable IaaS web server in Azure

 ### Introduction
-For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+This project deploys a scalable web server on the Azure cloud platfrom using Terraform and Packer.

 ### Getting Started
 1. Clone this repository

-2. Create your infrastructure as code
+2. Ensure the required dependencies are satisfied.

-3. Update this README to reflect how someone would use your code.
+3. Follow the instructions to perform the web server deployment.

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)